How to read the Visa Bulletin: it can find the dates for the issuance of family and work visas, as well as won green cards

 Chart B - Application Filing Dates

-Chart B represents dates filing applications to the green card through status adjustment.
-Filing Dates in the Visa Bulletin show the earliest date an applicant can apply for the last step of the green card process through status adjustment.
-You do not need to keep a close eye on the bulletin - the Immigration Service will send a notification when this date arrives.
-But still, in the bulletin, you can see the trend and understand what to expect.
+Chart B represents dates filing applications to a green card through adjustment of status.
+Filing Dates in the Visa Bulletin show the earliest date an applicant can file for the final step of the green card process through Adjustment of Status.
+You don't need to keep a close eye on the bulletin - Immigration will send a notification when that date arrives.
+But you can still see the trend in the newsletter and understand what to expect.

 Application Filing Dates cannot be earlier than Final Action Dates.